Venom (2018 film): Visual effects and design

 The humanoid Venom character was created with a digital model that included rigs and simulation for the face and muscles.
 Venom is portrayed as being 7 ft 7 in tall and weighing 500 lb, with a "smooth, oily, black" appearance.
 Due to the differences in the character's facial design comic-to-comic, and even panel-to-panel, the designers "distilled the essential elements" into a design that could be photorealistic.
 These included the character's eyes, which Franklin compared to those of a killer whale and explained had to be animated in a more exaggerated way to indicate where the character was looking since he does not have pupils.
 The character's long tongue is also adapted from the comics, with another complex rig required so the tongue could be specifically animated, and then retract to allow the character to talk without having to speak around it, which Franklin said was "too comical".
 When he does speak, Venom often talks through clenched teeth.
 This was inspired by actors Jack Palance and Clint Eastwood.
 Since Venom's origin is not tied to Spider-Man in the film, it did not make sense for the filmmakers to add a version of Spider-Man's symbol to Venom's chest as he has in the comics.
 However, an all-black character would have been difficult to see in night scenes, so Venom has a subtle 'V' symbol on his chest instead which is formed from the white veins of the symbiote.
 To further help the audience see the character, the visual effects team lit him like they would a car in a commercial, using reflections to help define his body.
 The character model was flexible, allowing animators to scale Venom's head, adjust the length of his teeth, or even unhinge his jaw "like a trap door", depending on the pose required.
-Hardy initially planned to use performance capture to portray Venom on-set in addition to Brock, but this idea was abandoned due to the difference between his face and the character's.
+Hardy initially planned to use performance capture to portray Venom on-set in addition to Eddie, but this idea was abandoned due to the difference between his face and the character's.
 A 6 ft 10 in stand-in wearing a helmet for added height was sometimes used on-set as a reference for Venom.